Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/front_section.md

 Each press will advance the corresponding digit by one.

-Codes directly relate to lasers frequencies, resulting in them having to be between 1111 and 1788 and not use digits 0 or 9 in order to be valid.
+Codes directly relate to laser frequencies, resulting in them having to be between 1111 and 1788 and not use digits 0 or 9 in order to be valid.

 ### Enter Button